nschlia/ffmpegfs/README.md

 ### Version 2.12 is under development

+- **Bugfix:** A potential crash under rare circumstances in get_prores_bitrate() has been fixed.
+Array access out-of-bounds could occur if best match resolution could not be determined.
+- **Bugfix:** Fixed several unlikely, but potential crashes when subtitle decoding failed or delayed video/audio packets could not be encoded.
+- **Bugfix:** The application could crash after an internal error.
+Should never happen, though.
+Fixed anyway.

 ### Version 2.11 has been released

 * **Feature:** [Issue #86](https://github.com/nschlia/ffmpegfs/issues/86): Smart transcode now detects if a source file is audio only and uses the correct target format.
 For example, with --destination=webm+mp3, if one MP4 input file contains a video stream and another an audio stream only, the resulting files will be WebM (for the video input) and mp3 for the audio only file.